flash62au/EngineDriver_Home/docs/operation/operation.rst

   **Activating the IPLS Sounds via Gamepad keys**

-  Any keys and/or the any DPad directions can be configured to activate play the IPLS sounds.
+  Any keys and/or the any DPad directions can be configured to activate/play the IPLS sounds.

   .. note::
     :class: note-ed-hidden-title